 If you’re a computer gamer, then chances are you’ve come across a few games that fail to perform adequately.
 Usually, they tend to run slowly, and most of the times, it has little to do with the game itself.
 In this post, Gaming Lag, Low FPS & causes for lags, and low FPS in video games have been explained along with suggestions on how to fix low frames per second issues on a Windows PC.

 In most cases, delay tends to happen in online multiplayer games, and this has much to do with your Internet connection than anything else.
 Here’s the thing, it takes time for data to travel from your computer to the game you’re playing, and that’s the reason for lag.

 Changing your fortunes isn’t always as simple as upgrading your Internet speed to a faster option.
 Sometimes the problem lies with the location of the multiplayer server.
-For example, if the affected player is located in India, and the server situated in America, there might be problems.
+For example, if the affected player is located in India, and the server is situated in America, there might be problems.

-Let’s talk about how to fix gaming lag
+How to fix gaming lag

 The next step here is to stay away from WiFi.
 Yes, a wired connection is always much better than a wireless one.
 So get an Ethernet cord and attach it to the computer, then to the router.